Hugh-Kumbi/Hugh-Kumbi-Active-Directory-Lab/06-Screenshots/XXI. Drive-Mappings-Settings/README.md

 ## 7. ⚙️ Configuring Reconnection Settings

-The Reconnect option ensures that the network drive is automatically reconnected each time the user logs in, providing seamless access to shared resources.
+Having enabled the **Reconnect** option for each mapped drive, I have confirmed that the connections are now automatically restored for users at every login.
+This provides seamless, persistent access to their shared network resources without any manual intervention required.

 📸 **Configuring Reconnection Settings**